-Here’s how to make a good start in Crusader Kings 3.
+Here's how to get your dynasty off to a good start in Crusader Kings 3.

 The first step to Crusader Kings 3 success is playing the tutorial.
 It's actually really well explained and shows you the basics of building, conquering, and diplomacy.
 Of course, it isn't going to teach you everything about this incredibly deep game, but it's worth doing if you're new to the series or grand strategy genre.